9001/copyparty/README.md

   * cors doesn't work right otherwise
 * if you allow anonymous uploads or otherwise don't trust the contents of a volume, you can prevent XSS with volflag `nohtml`
   * this returns html documents as plaintext, and also disables markdown rendering
+* when running behind a reverse-proxy, listen on a unix-socket with `-i /tmp/party.sock` instead of `-i 127.0.0.1` for tighter access control (plus you get a tiny performance boost for free)

 safety profiles: